dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 Drupal using Docker is called Drupal Compose.

-The goal of this tool is to allow you to easily generate general purpose Docker Compose YAML file for Drupal 6, 7 and 8 automatically.
-So you can start developing your normal Drupal projects that doesn't require any specific configuration immediately and in case you may need some custom configuration you can make your changes directly to that YAML file.
+The goal of this tool is to allow you to easily generate general purpose Docker Compose YAML file for your Drupal 6, 7 and 8 project automatically.
+So you can start developing your normal Drupal projects that doesn't require any specific configuration immediately and in case you may need some custom configuration you can make your changes directly to the YAML file.

+Most of our Docker images configurations can be changed on runtime, in practice this means that if a developer for example needs to allocate more memory than than default is set to for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to make another PHP image just to change memory limit.

 So that a developer